GilchristK/sentiment-analysis-toolkit/README.md

 # sentiment-analysis-toolkit
-A social media sentiment analysis toolkit using AFINN
+A social media sentiment analysis toolkit using AFINN Lexicon